Due southeast of Tacoma, Lake Kapowsin is a fairly large lake with Pierce County’s largest annual stocking of rainbow trout.

-The best fishing for crappie typically picks up toward the end of April or May, continuing into October.
+The best fishing for crappie typically picks up toward the end of April or May, maybe with a lull in summer, then continuing into October.
 Like perch, they will bite all year but you may need to slow your presentation in colder water.

 Try using a crappie jig, which are made especially for these minnow-loving species but also occasionally catch other fish as well.
 Suspending this jig below a bobber often works very well.

 Black crappie are structure-loving fish, so look around submerged branches and logs and other hiding spots until you find a school of them, then work that school as long as you can stay with it.

 Crappie often will be found in the shallows during their spring spawn, when they are concentrated, aggressive and easiest to catch.

 In high summer or in the cold months, they’ll often move into deeper waters where they are harder to find but will bite if you can pinpoint them.